BDC Hamburger Icon

 They have better SEO.

 Because of their mobile- and user-friendliness, responsive websites are prioritized by Google and are ranked higher than those with other web designs.
-In fact, because many people use their mobile devices for searches, Google prioritizes mobile-first sites in the results.
+Because many people use their mobile devices for searches, Google prioritizes mobile-first sites in the results.
+“Since user experience is a factor in how SEO is evaluated, the SEO of a site that isn’t responsive also takes a major hit,” explained Heywood.

 Responsive web design also contributes to a more positive user experience, which incentivizes visitors to stay on your website longer.
 Load speed is also higher and bounce rates are lower for responsive sites.
-Both of these factors positively affect SEO and Google rankings.
+Both of these factors positively affect SEO rankings

 They improve the mobile experience.